satyammehta123/intentmatching/README.md

 **Description:**

-This project implements a chatbot using Python and PyTorch.
-The chatbot is trained using intents from a JSON file and utilizes a bag-of-words approach along with a neural network model to classify user queries and provide appropriate responses.
+This repository contains code for intent classification using deep learning techniques in the field of natural language processing (NLP).
+The goal of this project is to develop a model that can accurately classify user queries into specific intents, enabling intelligent systems to understand and respond appropriately to user inputs.
+In this project, we leverage the power of Keras, a popular deep learning library, to build a sequential model that can effectively learn and predict intents based on input queries.

 **Installation:**

-To set up and run the project, please follow these steps:

-Install Python on your system.
-Install the required libraries by running the following command: pip install numpy pip install nltk pip install torch.
-Download the code files from the repository.
+To run the code in this repository, you need the following dependencies:

-Ensure that the intents.json file is present in the same directory as the code files.
+Python (3.6 or higher)
+NLTK (Natural Language Toolkit)
+Keras (2.4.3 or higher)
+TensorFlow (2.4.1 or higher)
+PyTorch (1.7.0 or higher)

 **Usage:**

 To interact with the chatbot, follow these instructions:

-Run the train.py script to train the chatbot model using the intents from the intents.json file.
+Run the main.py script to train the chatbot model using the intents from the intents.json file.
-After training, run the chat.py script.
 Enter your queries when prompted by the chatbot.
 To exit the chat, type "quit".

-**Data:**

-The chatbot utilizes the intents.json file to train the model.
-This file contains intents and associated patterns for user queries.
-Each intent consists of a tag and a set of patterns.
-Users can add new intents or patterns to the intents.json file following the provided format.

-During data preprocessing, the patterns are tokenized using NLTK's word tokenizer.
-The tokens are then stemmed using the Porter stemming algorithm to reduce words to their root form.
-A bag-of-words representation is created by mapping each token to a unique index.
-This representation is used as input to the neural network model for training and inference.

-Here's a high-level overview of how intent matching can be achieved using PyTorch:

-1. Data Preparation
-2. Model Defining
-3. Model Training
-4. Evaluation and Testing
+**Approach:**
+Preprocessing: We begin by preprocessing the training data.
+This includes removing stopwords, lemmatizing words, and tokenizing sentences.
+The preprocessing step enhances the quality of the training data and improves the model's ability to learn meaningful representations.

+Model Architecture: We construct a sequential model using Keras.
+The model consists of an embedding layer, an LSTM layer, a dropout layer, and a dense layer.
+Dropout regularizes the model to prevent overfitting, and the dense layer produces the final output probabilities for each intent category.

+Evaluation: We evaluate the trained model on a validation dataset, computing metrics such as accuracy and loss.
+This assessment allows us to measure the model's performance and validate its ability to correctly predict intents for unseen data.

+Prediction: With the trained model, we can make intent predictions for user queries.
+By inputting a query, the model predicts the most likely intent category, enabling intelligent systems to understand and respond accordingly.